GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 Origin trials allow you to try new features and give feedback on their usability, practicality, and effectiveness to the web standards community.
-For more information, see the [Origin Trials Guide for Web Developers](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md).
+For more information, check out the [Origin Trials Guide for Web Developers](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md).

 The IdP Sign-In Status API origin trial is available from Chrome 116 through